Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Survivors of bone cancer tend to be less active.
 Regular exercise is important to maintain health, fitness, and physical function.

-Survivors treated with systemic chemotherapy or radiation should be monitored for acute and late effects of therapy.
-Potential problems due to treatment may include hearing loss, heart problems, and kidney damage.
+If your child had systemic chemotherapy or radiation, they need to be monitored for acute and late effects of therapy.
+Problems due to treatment may include:

-Radiation to the leg can affect growth in that bone, causing it to be shorter.
-This may result in unequal leg length, or leg length discrepancy.
+Radiation to the leg can affect growth in that bone.
+It can cause the leg to be shorter.
+This may result in unequal leg length.
 There are different ways to treat this problem, depending on the severity.